 The Plant Breeder’s Rights Act 1994 (PBR Act) is proposed to be extended to Norfolk Island from 1 July 2017.
 This is in line with the Australian Government’s commitment to implement comprehensive reform on Norfolk Island, to provide Australian citizens with the same rights and responsibilities as on the mainland.
 The change will also align with the three other intellectual property systems, patents, trade marks and designs, which already apply in Norfolk Island.

-To help ensure a seamless extension of the PBR Act to Norfolk Island, IP Australia is seeking public feedback on the two proposed transitional arrangements set out below:
+To help ensure a seamless extension of the PBR Act to Norfolk Island, IP Australia sought public feedback on two proposed transitional arrangements.
+No submissions were recieved.

 1. It would not be considered infringement of a PBR, if: